The Bombardier Global 6000 and Bombardier Global 7500 are two of the largest, most modern business jets produced by Bombardier.

 For example, the Global 6000 is capable of flying up to 6,000 nautical miles (6,905 miles / 11,112 kms) without needing to refuel.

 In comparison, the Global 7500 is capable of flying up to 7,700 nautical miles (8,861 miles / 14,260 kms) without needing to refuel.

 Important to note here is that the Bombardier Global 7500 holds the record for the longest range in-production business jet.
 Of course, this record is soon to be taken from it when the new Gulfstream G800 enters production with a reported maximum range of 8,000 nautical miles.

-Of course, as with every manufacturer stated range figures, these numbers are somewhat optimistic.
-Depending on the weather conditions, cruise speed, weight, along with many more factors, will all result in real-world figures below the above numbers.
+As with all manufacturer stated range figures, these numbers are somewhat optimistic.
+The weather conditions, cruise speed, weight, and many more factors will all result in real-world figures below the above numbers.

 However, the values should, in theory, remain somewhat proportional.
 Therefore, in equal conditions with equal weights, the Global 7500 will always be able to fly further than the Global 6000.

 Visualize these range figures using our private jet range tool here.

 Ground performance is a critical factor to consider when selecting a private jet for your next mission.